 - time: 2:15 hours moving (3 hours with breaks)

-- location: Jefferson National Forest; Appalachian Trail; Catawba, VA
+- location: Jefferson National Forest; Appalachian Trail; Catawba, VA (directions to trailhead)

 - Since the entirety of Dragon’s Tooth Trail and AT section is in the Jefferson National Forest, camping is allowed under national forest regulations.